ChorusOne/fee-manager-contract/README.md

 these fees and not alter the recipient of these fees without clear communication and rationale.

+3. **Exit Validators on User's behalf**: Users might request to exit their validators, in this case, they trust that Chorus One will exit the validators according to user requests.

 Users should perform due diligence and continually monitor the validator's performance and reputation.